IvoryRines/Professional-README-Generator/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This application generates a professional README file based on user responses to the application prompts.
+  This is a command-line application that generates a professional README file based on user responses to the application prompts.

   ## Table of Contents
   - [Installation](#installation)